DinoBansigan/dinobansigan/input/about.md

 I am a .NET Software Developer currently working for a financial company in the DFW area.
 I enjoy working with C# and SQL Server.
 I love writing code that talks to the database and vice versa.

 When I'm not writing code, I spend most of my time with my family.
-I love going on roadtrips and bike rides with my wife and our energetic toddler.
-I enjoy playing board games and video games with my wife.
+I love going on roadtrips and bike rides with my wife and our kids. *The pandemic has put a hold on those activities recently.* I enjoy playing board games and video games with my wife.
 I love reading books and listening to rock music.

 ### About This Blog